How do I become a Volunteer Education Advocate?

 What are the duties of a Volunteer Education Advocate?

 Volunteer Education Advocates represent their child in all matters related to identification, assessment, educational placement, and provision of free appropriate public education (FAPE).
-This advocacy includes attending Individualized Education Program (IEP) meetings, disciplinary meetings, and due process hearing pertaining to the child.
+This advocacy includes attending Individualized Education Program (IEP) meetings, disciplinary meetings, and due process hearings pertaining to the child.
 Educational Surrogate Parents must be notified of all educational decisions and all meetings that pertain to a child’s special education services.

-Volunteer Education Advocates are required to keep in touch with the child’s Child and Family Team (support team for children in the foster care system), the child’s school, and the Legal Aid Center to ensure that the child’s disability-related needs are being met.
+Volunteer Education Advocates are required to keep in touch with the child’s Child and Family Team (support team for children in the foster care system), the child’s school, and Legal Aid Center to ensure that the child’s disability-related needs are being met.

 What rights to information and educational documents do Volunteer Education Advocates have?

 Volunteer Education Advocates have all the same rights as natural parents and guardians in all aspects of the special education process and can make all of the decisions that are made by a child’s parents.
 They include the right to:

 - Access and review educational records and progress reports regarding the child’s education.

 - Request, consent to, or refuse a child’s special education evaluation(s).